nvimdev/dired.nvim/README.md

 # dired.nvim

-a file manager like emacs which try use FP style in lua.
+A file manager similar to Emacs that aims to use functional programming in Lua.

 ## Usage